About the MBLEx

 What’s on the MBLEx Exam?

-Another thing about computer adaptive tests is that taking a CAT exam doesn’t really feel any different from taking any other type of multiple choice exam.
+Another thing about computer adaptive tests is that taking a CAT exam doesn’t really feel any different from taking any other type of multiple-choice exam.
 The reason is that, like all tests, some questions will seem easy and some questions will seem harder.
 It’s all subjective based on your own understanding and knowledge gaps.
 A question that seems harder to a test writer may be easy for you, and vice versa.

 Massage exam content areas and breakdown

 The content on the MBLEx is based on “what an entry-level massage therapist needs to know to provide safe and effective treatments”.
 The massage test contains a specified number of questions from each content area.
 However, it does not separate and label what category each question falls under.
-Therefore many questions will require knowledge of the material from several content areas.
+Therefore, many questions will require knowledge of the material from several content areas.

 For example, a question like, “A new client with osteoarthritis demonstrates decreased active range of motion during right shoulder flexion while standing.
-Which specific joint is most effected?”
+Which specific joint is most affected?”
 [Answer: glenohumeral].
 This question is primarily a kinesiology question, but it includes elements of the pathology section (because you have to know something about osteoarthritis) and clinical reasoning (client assessment) section.

 From this example you can see that although a specific section may only be 11% – 14% of the exam, you must still have a thorough understanding of each content area in order to pass.

-The MBLEx covers the following seven content areas in 2024
+The MBLEx covers the following seven content areas in 2026

-1. (11%) Anatomy and Physiology
+- (11%) Anatomy and Physiology

-2. (12%) Kinesiology
+- (12%) Kinesiology

-3. (14%) Pathology, Contraindications, Areas of Caution, and Special Populations
+- (14%) Pathology, Contraindications, Areas of Caution, and Special Populations

-5. (17%) Client Assessment, Reassessment & Treatment Planning
+- (17%) Client Assessment, Reassessment & Treatment Planning

-6. (16%) Ethics, Boundaries, Laws, Regulations
+- (16%) Ethics, Boundaries, Laws, Regulations

-7. (15%) Guidelines for Professional Practice
+- (15%) Guidelines for Professional Practice

 Questions on the MBLEx are multiple-choice, with four possible answers (some have three possible answers).
 The incorrect answer options (also called distractors) are plausible, but are incorrect for a specific reason.
 All questions are based on information that can easily be found in common massage therapy educational books.
 You can expect a few questions to involve an image, such as a picture of a muscle or joint for example, but most questions will not include any images.